saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 ## Configuring JSNAPy

-The only thing we'll do in this example is install JSNAPy and configure it in such a way that we can use the CLI to take snapshots and run tests.

 To install JSNAPy, run <b>pip install jsnapy</b>.
 The <b>/etc/jsnapy/jsnapy.cfg</b> file contains the default path for configuration files, snapshots and testfiles.
-In my example, I am using the following configuration:
+In this example, we are using the following configuration:

 ```
-# This file can be overwritten
-# It contains default path for
-# config file, snapshots and testfiles
-# If required, overwrite the path with your path
 #config_file_path: path of main config file
 #snapshot_path : path of snapshot file
 #test_file_path: path of test file